 "All the community are holy, every one of them, and יהוה is in their midst" (Numbers 16:3)

-The best example I can offer of infusing customized content into prayer is from my own life.
-Every night I repeat the prayer shown in italics below.
+Below is an example of my own customized prayer content.
+Many nights--especially after days of stressful events--I say the prayer shown in italics below.
 It qualifies as "prayer" since it is a verbal ritual that helps me achieve and maintain awareness of certain spiritual goals: joy and serenity.
-It took months of tinkering to get the wording precise, and I still tweak it occasionally to optimize its efficacy.
+It took months of tinkering to get the wording precise, in terms of being honest with myself about my goals, needs, and capabilities.

 "With love and kindness toward myself: